 - Registered nurses are responsible for day-to-day care.
 They're available 24 hours a day and make regularly scheduled visits seven days a week.

-- Our medical directors work closely with your physician and members of the hospice interdisciplinary team, which includes nursing, medical social work, pastoral care, trained volunteers and others to assure that the care delivered meets your needs and your family's needs.
+- Our medical directors work closely with your physician and members of the hospice and palliative care team, which includes nursing, medical social work, pastoral care, trained volunteers and others to assure that the care delivered meets your needs and your family's needs.

 Services we offer

 - We offer reasonable and necessary medical and support services to manage your terminal illness under a plan of care established by the hospice team and your attending physician.

 - While pain relief and patient comfort are key components of hospice and palliative care, treating your physical needs is only part of our care program.